 Required textbooks/ course materials:

+No textbook or course materials are required to purchase for this course.
 Textbooks and instructional supplies will be provided.

 See your Instructor First Day Handout for individual instructor assignment schedule.

 Area 5: Humanities